 “I just want to say thank you very much for your support and help.
 I am just hoping for more [water and sanitation] projects for other schools,” she says.

-Oxfam is on the ground giving clean water to families in need, but we can’t do this important work without you.
+Oxfam is on the ground in Nepal giving clean water to families in need, but we can’t do this important work without you.
+Thank you.

 Photos: Abbie Trayler-Smith/OxfamAUS